Skip to content

 Authentication can be configured using the @useAuth decorator on a service namespace, sub-namespace, interface or operation.

-The input can be a:
+The input to @useAuth can be:

 • A single security scheme (see options here).